MarioRicalde/copilot-observations/README.md

 ## Intentional traps implemented for models to fall into

+### Extra Steps that confuse

 These two steps cause less-than-state-of-the-art models to omit the table style in the final output.

 - The table is generated in agent step #4.
 - In step #5, we decorate part of the string.

+### Bad Agent Names

+Uses first, sed, tri, forth, fif and verify as suffixes just to complicate things a bit.

 <br><br><br><br>